rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

         - Set `false` to disable it.
     - `scroller.backDeceleration` : Deceleration of pull back when out of bounds.
         - Set `false` to disable it.
+    - `scroller.pointerOutRelease` : Set to `true` to release input control when pointer out of gameObject.
     - Set to `false` to skip creating scroller.
 - `mouseWheelScroller` : Configuration of mouse-wheel-scroller behavior.
     - `mouseWheelScroller.focus` :